 Dentures are diverse not only in their design but also in the materials used for said design and function.

-It is a rigid resin material and is a considerably more affordable denture material than porcelain which is why it is one of the highest on-demand materials for dentures.
+Acrylic is a rigid resin material and is more affordable than porcelain.
+This is why it is one of the highest on-demand materials for dentures.
 It is pink for the base and gums of the dentures and tooth-colored for the replacement artificial teeth.
 It is often held in the mouth by metal clasps.
-With proper care, they can last a long time, however, they can be slightly on the bulkier end.
+With proper care, they can last a long time, however, they can be bulky.

 Metal Partial Dentures